PeptideFox

 Can I use GLOW or KLOW with GLP-1 medications?

 Yes — peptides operate through different mechanisms and pairing is common during weight-loss phases.
 GLP-1-mediated rapid weight loss often outpaces the skin's ability to remodel, and GLOW/KLOW directly supports collagen synthesis to preserve skin quality through the loss curve.
-If running on GLP-1 or in caloric deficit, also consider adding NAD+ as the metabolic floor — see Conditional Stacking above.
+On GLP-1 or in caloric deficit, NAD+ is the common metabolic floor underneath the stack — see Conditional Stacking above.

 At what age should you start?